 Symptoms were evaluated with the Standard Patient Evaluation of Eye Dryness questionnaire.
 The MG function was evaluated with the standardized MG function evaluator.
 The LOM was stained with lissamine green (Odyssey Medical, TN) for evaluation.
 For the test group only, the stained LOM and the entire width of the keratinized lower lid margin were debrided-scaled using a stainless steel, foreign body, golf club spud (Hilco Wilson Ophthalmics, Plainville, MA).
 All the patients were monitored for change in symptoms and MG function approximately 1 month later.

-The researchers found a significant improvement in the dry eye symptoms and in the functioning of the meibomian glads 1 month following the debridement-scaling procedure.
+The researchers found a significant improvement in dry eye symptoms and functioning of the meibomian glands one month following the debridement-scaling procedure.
 The controls were just as badly off as before.

 The conclusion was that debridement-scaling of the Line of Marx and lower lid margin provides statistically significant relief from dry eye symptoms and improves the function of the meibomian glands.
 This procedure can be used in patients who have dry eye caused by meibomian gland dysfunction and evaporative dry eye.